 We work with many nonprofit organizations to create custom-printed products for advertising or to sell at a fundraiser.
 The key to a successful promotional product fundraiser is understanding the investment and potential gain.
 Be sure to calculate the total cost for your custom-printed items, including shipping and any setup fees, to determine the actual cost per item.
 Consider purchasing slightly more than needed, if you can get them for a lower cost per item.
 Extra items may be worth the investment if they can be sold at a later event.
 Also, be sure to ask for a nonprofit discount!
 Many businesses do not advertise nonprofit discounts, but it never hurts to ask.

 John Haydon, Digital PR and Fundraising Expert, Speaker, Trainer, Author

-Haydon’s message is simple: listen more than you speak, or listen to what your audience is saying more than you market to them.
+John Haydon, Digital PR and Fundraising Expert, offers a simple tip: Listen more than you speak, or listen to what your audience is saying more than you market to them.
 For fundraisers, this means listening to what people behind your cause care about.
 You can then deliver to them ideas, concepts, and events that speak directly to their interests.
-(Source: Third Sector Today)

 Jeff Brooks, Nonprofit Blogger & Author, Future Fundraising Now

 Always follow the principle of simplicity in whatever you do.
 This is especially important with fundraising.
 Keep the driving idea behind the fundraiser simple and clear.
 Don’t bother with lengthy brochures or other materials; if you need brochures to explain your fundraiser, it’s not clear enough.
 Simple messages always win.